Nick-ODonoghue/Nick-ODonoghue/README.md

 ## Interests

 - 👀 I'm interested in anything techy
-  - I love the challenge of building <em>websites</em> and writting the HTML & CSS code
+  - I love the challenge of building <em>websites</em> and bringing ideas to life
   - Retro gaming and game collecting
   - Speed Cubing